 Bradley works as a Chartered Building Surveyor for the commercial property consultants Lambert Smith Hampton based at their Northampton office.
 Bradley previously worked for South Northants Homes (SNH) Housing Association for four years, where he worked with the Major Works Team delivering decent homes standards to its 2,900 homes.
 Whilst at the Association Bradley completed part-time study of a HNC in Construction Management and Masters Degree in Building Surveying.
-Bradley completed his dissertation on assessing SNH's non-traditional housing stock and origination's performance, for which he was awarded RICS East Midlands Prize for Outstanding Performance.
+Bradley completed his dissertation on assessing SNH's non-traditional housing stock and origination's performance.
 Bradley hopes to make a positive contribution and support for NRHA during the challenges the HA faces in the current economic climate and time of policy reform.
 Bradley is a strong believer in social and affordable housing and has seen first hand how they can help to develop and promote communities and support their tenants' needs.

 Gareth Lugar-Mawson LL.B (Hons), FCIArb, FHKIArb, Barrister